 The workshop and shop of Einbecker Blaudruck are located in a historic half-timbered house am Monks Square.

-The Foundation the dyeing workshop took place 1638 in the Thirty Years' War by Hans WittramThe son of the company founder tried to 1700 for the first time in the technique of blue printing in order to bring a product to market that could compete with the colorful calico printing from overseas.
+The The beginnings the dyeing workshop took place 1638 in the Thirty Years' War by Hans WittramThe son of the company founder tried to 1700 for the first time in the technique of blue printing in order to bring a product to market that could compete with the colorful calico printing from overseas.
 Since then, blue printing has been used to create Reserve printing process white patterns on a blue or colored background.

 The first printing blocks, also Door Design called, had to be made from pear wood, this wood provided the required hardness, dense surface and resistance to moisture.